 Example: Root Cause Pareto for Missed Deadlines

 Imagine you tracked every instance where a task took longer than planned or a deadline slipped.
-After two weeks, you categorized 42 delay incidents:
+After two weeks, you categorized 42 delay incidents.
+As before, this is an illustrative table built to demonstrate the method:

-Root cause Pareto analysis reveals that the top three delay causes – waiting on others, unclear requirements, and unplanned meetings – account for 73.8% of all deadline misses.
+In this example, the top three delay causes (waiting on others, unclear requirements, and unplanned meetings) account for 73.8% of all deadline misses.
 Adding scope changes pushes it to 85.7%.
 Root cause Pareto analysis tells you exactly where to focus improvement efforts.
-You don’t need better willpower or a fancier to-do app.
+You do not need better willpower or a fancier to-do app.
 You need better upfront requirement gathering and a system for getting input from collaborators faster.

-Alkiayat’s guide to Pareto charts in quality improvement demonstrates that the method’s greatest strength lies in converting scattered problem observations into a ranked, visual hierarchy that immediately shows practitioners where intervention will have the most impact [2].
+As Alkiayat puts it in the healthcare quality literature, the chart’s real strength is that it converts scattered problem observations into a ranked, visual hierarchy that immediately shows where intervention will have the most impact [2].

-This root cause approach pairs naturally with the Eisenhower Matrix – once you know what causes delays, you can categorize those fixes by urgency and importance.
+This root cause approach pairs naturally with the Eisenhower Matrix, because once you know what causes delays, you can categorize those fixes by urgency and importance.
 For more on how decision science applies to prioritization, that guide covers the research behind why structured methods beat intuition.

 Pareto Analysis Applications Beyond Manufacturing